BjoernBiltzinger/pyspi/docs/md_docs/installation.md

 ## Conda/Mamba

-To install PySPI via Conda just run this command
+If you have problems installing PySPI with Conda try to create your environment with this command

 ```bash
 conda create -n pyspi -c conda-forge python=3.9 numpy scipy ipython numba astropy matplotlib h5py pandas pytables